 “Well, I’m all out of good ideas!
 Time to try some bad ones!”

 Quinn imagined what mom and dad would write to Daria.
 Dad would get super angry, and mom would just lecture Daria until she never wanted to come home.

 Quinn crept up to her room and sat down at Daria’s desk.
 Maybe that’d help her get into the spirit or whatever.
 She could do this.
 Letter-writing was for cool people.

 Daria was tough.
 She shot down most compliments.
-When they were kids, Quinn had tried telling Daria how smart and well-read she was, since that was the stuff Daria cared about.
+When they were kids, Quinn had tried telling Daria how smart and well-read she was, since that was what Daria cared about.
 Maybe that way they wouldn’t be so lonely and could play together the way other sisters did.
-But Daria just got mean and called Quinn flatterer (which was how she learned what flattery meant).
+But Daria just got mean and called Quinn a flatterer (which was how she'd learned what flattery meant).